2023 IMSA SportsCar Championship

-The Cadillac No. 31 drivers of Action Express Racing are the winners of the Grand Touring Protype' Championship, with Cadillac winning the manufactures' championship.
+The Cadillac No. 31 drivers of Action Express Racing are the winners of the Grand Touring Prototype' Championship, with Cadillac winning the manufactures' championship.
 The Oreca No. 52 drivers of PR1/Mathiasen Motorsports are the winners of the Le Mans Prototype 2 championship.
 The no. 74 Ligier of Riley Motosports won the final Le Mans Prototype 3 championship.
 The No. 14 of Vasser Sullivan Lexus won the GT Daytona Pro championship, with Lexus the GTD Pro manu championship.
 The No. 1 Paul Miller Racing BMW won the GT Daytona championship, with BMW winning the manufactures' championship in that class.

 The 2023 IMSA SportsCar Championship (known for sponsorship reasons as the 2023 IMSA WeatherTech SportsCar Championship) was the 53rd racing season sanctioned by the International Motor Sports Association, which traces its lineage back to the 1971 IMSA GT Championship.
 It was also the tenth season of the IMSA SportsCar Championship since the merger between the American Le Mans Series and the Rolex Sports Car Series in 2014, and the eighth under the sponsorship of WeatherTech.
 The 2023 season marked an overhaul season for the championship, with a change in class structure and a new race on the season calendar at Indianapolis Motor Speedway.
 The championship began with the 24 Hours of Daytona on January 28 and concluded with the Petit Le Mans on October 14 after 11 races.